-In other words, you'll do better overall as a business by pleasing Betty with the information and customer service she was looking for and then letting her tell all of her friends, than you ever will spending time building in layers of streamlined code, or naming all of your picture files strategically (two highly publicised techniques commonly promoted by grey-hat SEO dealers).
+You'll do better overall as a business by providing people with the valuable information and answers they're looking for, than you ever will spending time building in layers of streamlined code, or naming all of your picture files strategically (two highly publicised SEO techniques).

 Strong and Engaging Content is Crucial

 This is why I created The Copywriting Blog!